STAR Rider Guide

 5. Notify the carrier that you will not be ready on time, and attempt to adjust your scheduled trip to accommodate you.
 To do this, you must call at least 30 minutes before the scheduled trip time to request a change.
 We cannot guarantee that we can change the trip, but we will make every effort to assist you.

-You can also check on your schedule at any time or any day using the internet (STAR on the Web) or using your phone (STAR IVR).
-Please note that the same policies for booking or cancelling trips apply to STAR IVR and STAR on the Web.
+You can also check on your schedule at any time or any day using the internet (STAR on the Web).
+Please note that the same policies for booking or cancelling trips apply to STAR on the Web.

 1. When you arrive at your appointment, ask how long before you will be seen.
 If your appointment will extend past the time of your scheduled return trip pick-up on STAR, please call the Call Center to reschedule the return ride.
 If the Call Center is closed, call the transportation provider assigned to your trip and inform them that you cannot meet the ride on time.
 When you are ready, call STAR if the Call Center is open, or the transportation provider if the center is closed.
 STAR won't leave you stranded.
 STAR will take you home (or to your previously booked final destination).
 However, you may have to wait an hour or more for that return trip.

 2. If you miss your return trip from a medical appointment call the STAR Call Center as soon as possible.
 Note: A No Show will not be removed if a PCA was with you on your trip.

 3. If you are using STAR to return from a doctor visit and you expect to get a prescription, please book three rides: home to doctor; doctor to pharmacy in your neighborhood; and pharmacy to home.
 Be sure to bring your pharmacy fax number and phone number with you - and have your doctor's office call and fax in the prescription before you leave.
 This will shorten the time you have to wait at the pharmacy.
 If you do not receive a prescription, then ask the STAR Call Center to have the driver take you directly home.